What is Plagium?

 Plagium is a service of Septet Systems Inc. – a New York-based company that specializes in advanced search solutions for industry, the public sector, and government.
 We have aimed to provide an easy to use service that applies to a broad base of users.

 Why not submit the text query to Google, Yahoo, or other well established search engines?

 You can submit limited text queries to Google, Yahoo, and other search engines.
-These tools are excellent for searching single terms and expressions, and we encourage you to try this with a large block of text.
+These tools are excellent for searching single terms and expressions.
 However, when large text blocks are submitted you will notice some big differences between how these search engines operate and the results obtained from Plagium:

-- Google and the other search engines limit the number of terms that you can enter into the query, typically on the order of 10 to a few dozen terms.
-However, Plagium can accept much larger blocks of text (and we are working to make the text size even bigger).
+Google and the other search engines limit the number of terms that you can enter into the query, typically on the order of 10 to a few dozen terms.
+However, Plagium can accept much larger blocks of text.
 Therefore, all of your content is evaluated, not just the words at the beginning of your document.

 Can Plagium tell me if somebody plagiarized my text?

 The answer is NO. Plagium only returns links to documents containing text blocks that match what you have presented to Plagium.
 Such results could imply unauthorized, copied use of your text but we cannot be the judge of that.
 Plagium cannot ascertain the authority or legitimacy of the documents that it retrieves.
 We strongly suggest that you seek legal counsel for the course of appropriate corrective action if you believe that somebody or an organization is using, without proper authorization, text that you created.